SAP-archive/smb-summit-hackathon/IoTLeonardo/README.md

 Due to the limited time we have during the hackathon, we STRONGLY recommend you to go with the **Preconfigured Device Option A**.

-In an typical IoT scenario, you would need to setup & achieve the following components:
 ```mermaid

 graph TB

 A[Define your IoT Use Case Scenario] --> B[Understanding your Hardware Peripherals e.g. Sensors & Devices]

 B --> C[Learning how to work with your Hardware Communication Standard e.g. WiFi, Bluetooth, etc.]

 C --> D[Choosing the right IoT Cloud Platform]

 D --> E[Setting up your Gateway / Router to Platform]

 E --> F[Communicating between your Device and the Gateway]

 ```

 ## Overview